 Other Popular Films About Addiction Recovery

 Today, there are countless movies about addiction recovery.
 Perhaps, The Anonymous People stroke a cord because it was talking about addiction from the anonymity standpoint.
 But many movies throughout the history of film touch the subject of addiction recovery in very touching ways.
-Films like these that show the realities of long-term recovery from alcohol and other drug addiction can save lives.
+Films like these show the realities of long-term recovery from alcohol and other drug addiction that can save lives.

 - Clean and Sober (1988): Explores the life of a real estate salesman with a nasty cocaine habit.

-- Basketball Diaries (1995): The movie journeys through Jim Carroll’s teenage years, going from a high school basketball player to a heroin addict.
+- Basketball Diaries (1995): The movie journeys through Jim Carroll’s teenage years, from a high school basketball player to a heroin addict.